NoneShen/Poly-document/add_chain/relayer.md

 ```

 ## Chain Submitter
-Chain listener is used to submit messages/transactions to the chain, including submit bookkeeper changes of the poly chain, submit cross chain message to finalize as the last step.
+Chain submitter is used to submit messages/transactions to the chain, including  bookkeeper changes of the poly chain and cross chain message to finalize as the last step.

 ```
 type IChainSubmitter interface {